gritzko/replicated.cc/index.md

 - **Immutability** - RON sees data as a collection of immutable timestamped ops.
-        In the example above, we have an object state consisting of ten ops (object creation op at line #1, the initial changeset #2 to #8, another changeset of two ops #9+10 and #11).
+        In the example above, we have an object state consisting of ten ops (object creation op at line #1, the initial changeset #2 to #8, another changeset of two ops #9/10 and #11).
         An op may be referenced, transmitted, stored, applied or rolled back, garbage collected, etc.
+        Every RON data structure (array, object, map, set, etc) is a collection of immutable ops.
-        Virtually every RON data structure is a collection of immutable ops (patch, state, chain, chunk, frame, object graph, log, yarn, etc).
+        Similarly, every data storage or transmission unit is made of ops (patch, state, chain, chunk, frame, object graph, log, yarn, etc).
-- **Integrity**, as ops form a Merkle tree.
+- **Integrity**, as ops form a [Merkle structure](https://en.wikipedia.org/wiki/Merkle_tree).
         The data is integrity-checked to the last bit, if necessary, like in git, BitTorrent, BitCoin and other such systems.
-        Above, ten ops form a Merkle chain, so the hash of the last op (line #12) covers them all.
+        In the example above, ten ops form a Merkle chain, so the hash of the last op (line #12) covers them all.
 - **Addressability** of everything.
 Changes, versions, objects and every piece of data is uniquely identified and globally referenceable.
         Above, the first op has an id `1fLDV+biQFvtGV`, the second one is `1fLDV00001+biQFvtGV`, the third is `1fLDV00002+biQFvtGV`
-        and so on (incremental ids are skipped).
+        and so on (the notation skips incremental ids).
         The last two ops (#9-10 and #11) belong to a later changeset, so their ids are `1fLDk4+biQFvtGV`, `1fLDk40001+biQFvtGV`.
 - **Causality**.
 Each RON operation explicitly *references* what other op